takujiusui/takujiusui.github.io/research.md

 at their leading-edge to track their climatic niche, they may exert greater competitive effects on resident species at their trailing-edge for whom the area is climatically deteriorating.
 Such competition will affect the degree to which resident populations can persist through demographic and evolutionary responses (i.e., rescue) to climate change.

-<i>How does competition affect adaptation to changing environments?
-And how does this apply in the context of range-edge populations experiencing the simultaneous stresses of climate change and increased competition?</i> Using experimental evolution of duckweed communities across a spatio-temporally changing landscape, my projects here aim to empirically quantify the effects of competition on the rescue of trailing-edge populations.
+How does competition affect adaptation to changing environments?
+And how does this apply in the context of range-edge populations experiencing the simultaneous stresses of climate change and increased competition?<i> Using experimental evolution of duckweed communities across a spatio-temporally changing landscape, my projects here aim to empirically quantify the effects of competition on the rescue of trailing-edge populations</i>.

 ### Evolution and coexistence
-How does coexistence evolve?
-The evolutionary trajectory of coexistence - In a collaboration with the [Germain Lab at UBC](https://germainlab.weebly.com/).
+How do mechanisms of species coexistence evolve across micro- and macro-evolutionary scales, and in turn, how does this influence the persistence of communities?
+In collaboration with the [Germain Lab at UBC](https://germainlab.weebly.com/), we are using duckweeds to empirically test the micro-evolutionary trajectory of coexistence.
 In a recent working group, we also produced a perspective piece investigating, at the macroevolutionary scale, the role of coexistence mechanisms in the origin and maintenance of new species ([Germain et al. 2020](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(20)30339-6)).

 ### Meta-analyses and scientific replicability
 Meta-analyses in ecology and evolution can be a powerful tool for synthesizing overarching patterns and generating new hypotheses.
 During my undergraduate, I conducted a phylogenetic meta-analysis to investigate if ecological and geographical drivers could explain some of the variability seen in changes in spring migratory phenology of birds with climate change ([Usui et al. 2017 Journal of Animal Ecology](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2656.12612)).
 We found that life-history traits such as migration distance was able to explain some of this variation.
 We also found a phylogenenetic signal in phenological response, although substantial species and spatial variation in phenology remained.